davenquinn/xenoliths/paper/text/body.md

 re-enrichment paths of the Crystal Knob sample.
-A generic model of peridotite depletion is constructed, in which a parcel of material starting at a mantle potential temperature of 1545ºC at 3.5 GPa and a primitive-mantle composition [@Sun1989] is tracked along an isentropic fractional melting path (with a melt porosity of 1%) .
+A generic model of peridotite depletion is constructed, in which a parcel of material starting at a mantle potential temperature of 1470ºC at 3.0 GPa and a depleted MORB mantle composition [@Workman2005] is tracked along an isentropic fractional melting path with a melt porosity of 1%.
 These starting parameters were chosen to provide the best correspondence with the overall experimental dataset.

-The model step along this adiabatic path that best matches the HREE (Tb--Lu) composition of the sample (using least-squares error minimization) is used as an estimate of its likely depletion level, since HREEs are not likely to be easily modified by late re-enrichment due to their low diffusion rates.
-The difference between the sample composition and the best-fitting depleted profile is taken as the contribution from a batch interaction with an enriching fluid.
-The presented composition of the enriching fluid assumes mineral-melt partition coefficients from @Lee2007 and are normalized to an average HREE concentration of 6$\times$primitive mantle.
+The HREE (Er--Lu) composition of Crystal Knob xenolith samples are fit to model step along this adiabatic path using least-squares error minimization.
+Since HREEs are not likely to be easily modified by late re-enrichment due to their low diffusion rates, the best-fitting model step is used as an estimate of single-stage depletion of the samples during decompression melting.

+The difference between the sample composition and this fitted depleted profile is taken as the contribution from batch addition of an enriching fluid.
+The REE concentrations of the enriching agent are then normalized to an average of 12$\times$primitive mantle.
 The normalization factor employed to shift the composition of enriching fluids to this value is shown in Figure \ref{fig:ree_trends} and corresponds roughly to the amount of LREE added during re-enrichment.